 This website was written by Anita Robeson and Connie Cooley of the Southlake Historical Society.
 Our web designer is SullivanPerkins of Dallas.

-The current board members are Connie Cooley, president; Rebecca Utley, secretary; Lou Ann Hicks, treasurer; Emily Galpin, vice-president, membership; Tamara McMillan, vice-president, programs, Anita Robeson, historian and Bruce McGaha, vice-president, communications and marketing.
+The current board members are Connie Cooley, president; Claire Johnson, secretary; Terri McAndrew, treasurer; Emily Galpin, vice-president, membership; Tamara McMillan, vice-president, programs, Anita Robeson, historian, Bruce McGaha, vice-president, communications and marketing; and Rebecca Utley, director of development.

 Southlake Historical Society's accomplishments include: